Shhubham-R/Focus-Engine/README.md

 # Focus Engine

-Focus Engine is a simple Windows tool that blocks selected websites at system level for a specified number of hours and automatically unblocks them later
+Focus Engine is a simple Windows tool that blocks selected websites at system level for a specified number of hours and automatically unblocks them later or after restart

 ## Features
  - Block any website/domain